 |uplaaq||ullaaq / ullâk|

 Generally, you will encounter more double consonants in the Inuktut language, as you move from west to east across the Canadian Arctic.
 Within Nunavut, Inuktitut speakers in Panniqtuuq probably use the most double consonants, while speakers of Inuinnaqtun the fewest.

 There are several sounds that are unique to specific dialects.

 This is a sound made by putting the tip of your tongue on the roof of the mouth and blowing air over the sides of the tongue.
 Speakers of North Qikiqtaaluk dialect, Nattilingmiutut, Aivilingmiutut and Pallirmiutut make this sound.
 As for speakers of Nunavut’s other dialects, not only is this sound absent from their speech, they often have great difficulty pronouncing it.
 Instead, they substitute other consonants in place of the łi, łu ,ła sound.

 All Inuktut dialects have an r sound that is made at the back of the throat, much like it is in French.
 But one dialect, Nattilingmiutut, also uses a retroflex r, which is essentially the r sound used in English.
 On Tusaalanga, we use the character ř to represent this sound:

-B is a sound that is heard throughout the Kivalliq and Qitirmiut (Kitikmeot) regions.
+B is a sound that is heard from the central Canadian Arctic west to the Mackenzie Delta.
 It is almost always heard before an L sound.
-The Qikiqtaaluk (Baffin) dialects do not make this sound and use double L instead.
+Eastern Canadian dialects in Qikiqtaaluk (Baffin Island), Nunavik and Nunatsiavut do not make this sound and use double L instead.

 The glottal stop is a little catch in the back of the throat that temporarily stops the flow of air coming from the lungs.
 An example where English speakers make this sound is between the syllables in the expression « uh-oh».